-Back in November, I experimented with dying corn kernels.
+Back in November, I experimented with dyeing corn kernels.
 I found a way that worked well for me and provided beautiful, deep colors.
 Even then, I knew I wanted to use the corn for a rainbow activity or two around St. Patrick’s Day.

 Dyed corn makes for a fun rainbow activity!

 I whipped up a batch of dyed corn kernels (this is how we dyed them) and made a corn sensory bin for the preschool kids to explore.
 Every color turned out well, although purple was difficult to make this time around!
 Next time, I might use Coffee Cups and Crayons corn coloring method for the purple kernels.

 Instead of placing the corn in our sensory table, I placed it in a plastic bin in our math area.
 The table we have there is wide, with a raised edge.
 The raised edge helped keep the corn corralled if the kiddos wanted to take it out of the container.